 C) At least five years commitment to the church.

-D) Natural leadership qualities.
+E) Natural leadership qualities.

-E) Serving others without wanting recognition.
+F) Serving others without wanting recognition.

-F) Not desirous for titles or positions.
+G) Not desirous for titles, positions or money.

-G) Evangelistically hearted.
+H) Evangelistically hearted.

 As a church we have both male and female Overseers.
 The male Overseers look after the spiritual wellbeing of the men.
 Whilst the women Overseers look after the spiritual wellbeing of the women.
 As Paul is the chief Overseer he is responsible for looking after the spiritual wellbeing of the whole church (male and female).